kellerza/sunsynk/www/docs/examples/templates.md

 ```
 :::

-::: Lovelace info
+::: details Lovelace config

-Paste the following card into Lovelace
+Add a custom card to Lovelace and use the following yaml
 ```yaml
 type: vertical-stack
 cards: